UMASHANKAR-VENGALA/UMASHANKAR-VENGALA/README.md

 # Hi there, I'm Umashankar Vengala! 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer with a keen interest in building innovative solutions and contributing to the open-source community.
+I'm a passionate software developer with a keen interest in building innovative projects.

 <!--
 ## 🔭 Current Projects
 - **[Project Name](link-to-project)**: Brief description of the project.